ninepark/docs-korean-docutils/docutils/FAQ_ko.rst

 tool that does 80% of the work automatically, leaving the other 20% for manual tweaks.

-.. _Docutils Link List: docs/user/links.html
+.. _독유틸즈 Link List: docs/user/links.html

 Are there any Wikis that use reStructuredText syntax?